 1.)
 Go where your heart is drawn to serve.

 The first step to finding a career that will change the world is to get involved in places where your heart is drawn to serve.
-While working as an adult educator was not the most lucrative profession, I had a deep passion for working with adults who were ready to change their lives with literacy and new job skills.
+Working as an adult educator was not the most lucrative profession.
+However, I had a deep passion for working with adults who were ready to change their lives with literacy and new job skills.
 Their decision to change their lives had a profound impact on their children and future generations.

 2.)
 Don’t be shy about having a strong opinion about your work experiences.